-This course will introduce students to different dental diseases and an understanding of abnormal and disease states.
-Emphasis is placed on preventive and diagnostic procedures.
-Dental terminology will be covered preparing students to communicate professionally with coworkers and patients.
+This course will introduce students to the many dental specialties available for a patient's needs.
+Topics will Include cosmetic, oral surgery, implants, endodontic, periodontal, orthodontic, and prosthodontic procedures with an emphasis on preventive and diagnostic procedures.
+Dental terminology will be covered preparing the students to communicate professionally with coworkers and patients.
 Medical law and ethics for the dental assistant will be discussed, ensuring the students are properly educated in their roles in the office setting.
-Students will learn about the many dental specialties available for patient needs, including cosmetic, oral surgery, implants, endodontic, periodontal, orthodontic, and prosthodontic procedures.
-Students will be introduced to top-of-the-line innovative technologies they will use in the dental lab setting.
-Students will gain knowledge on the management and prevention of dental emergences.
+Students will gain knowledge on the management and prevention of dental emergencies.